didaP42/CapstoneProject-E-commerce/README.md

 * 1 Creating a mail list subscription option
 * 2 Creating a loyalty program option to sign up for
 * 3 Creating a feedback button
+* 4 In general I want to tweak the page to give a more modern look.
+Bring it out of the 90s!